codyjedmunds/ai-evaluation-portfolio/README.md

 A practical playbook for operating evaluation workflows in production environments.

 Includes:

 - an evaluator-side failure taxonomy
-- decision flows for resolving vs escalating edge cases
+- decision flows for resolving vs. escalating edge cases
 - explicit checks for escalation decoupling
-- guidance on quality vs throughput trade-offs
+- guidance on quality vs. throughput trade-offs
 - example escalation scenarios
 - reviewer note templates
 - governance and audit-safety considerations

-This section focuses on what happens **after evaluative rules exist**:
-guideline gaps, reviewer disagreement, escalation fatigue, and the risk of escalation continuing to execute correctly after it stops restoring clarity.
+This section focuses on what happens *after* evaluative rules exist — guideline gaps, reviewer disagreement, escalation fatigue, and the risk of escalation continuing to execute correctly after it stops restoring clarity.

 **Primary focus:** QA operations, escalation control, and production reliability.